 Let's face it, whenever just about anybody thinks about Venom, they usually think "Oh, he's bad Spider-Man, right?"
 Well... maybe not nowadays.
 Sure, now Venom tends to be an anti-hero instead of a straight-up villain.
 But that wasn't always the case.
-Back with his initial conception, we was the antithesis of Spider-Man.
-His single goal in life was to KILL the webslinger.
+Back with his initial conception, he was the antithesis of Spider-Man.
+His single goal in life was to KILL the web-slinger.
 And considering that Spider-Man ruined Eddie Brock's career and what the Venom symbiote thought was a good relationship, you really can't blame them.

 After some fighting and the revelation that Venom wants to protect the innocent, in his own twisted way, Spidey and Venom come to an agreement that Venom will leave Spider-Man alone, and the wall-crawler will let Venom do his thing.
-Kind of turning a blind-eye to murder and unnecessary violence.
-Which brings us to the beginning of Venom: Lethal Protector.
+Kind of turning a blind eye to murder and unnecessary violence.
+This brings us to the beginning of Venom: Lethal Protector.

 Eddie Brock/Venom has moved to San Francisco and is happily saving lives by killing people.
 Because you know...
 Murder is bad.
 Unless it's murdering bad people.
 And things are going swimmingly for Eddie until a couple of local cops recognize Mr. Brock at the bank.
 It gets hairy when Peter Parker sees a photo of Venom attacking the officers, prompting Spider-Man to take a trip to ol' Frisco to stop his old nemesis.

 During an altercation with some "peace officers", Spider-Man breaks his truce and attacks Venom.
 After a couple of exchanged blows, Venom abandons the scene and joins a group of derelicts living in the tunnels below the city.
 As the only group that appreciates the good that he is doing, Eddie comes to befriend the homeless in San Francisco.